jamesgarfield/agentic-hybrid-control-presentation/images/mermaid_diagrams.md

-# Diagram Generation Guide
+# SVG Diagram Reference

-This guide provides instructions for generating the diagrams needed for the presentation.

-## Option 1: Generate using Mermaid.js

-You can use the Mermaid Live Editor (https://mermaid.live/) to generate SVG diagrams from the following specifications.
+This file documents the SVG diagrams used in the presentation.
+All diagrams have been pre-generated as static SVG files and are displayed in the slides/main.md file.

-### 1. ERRV Pattern
+## 1. ERRV Pattern

 ```mermaid
 graph TD